The coronavirus in Italy has been causing major concerns among travelers. But is is really unsafe to travel to Italy now?

 Should You Cancel Your Trip To Italy Because Of Coronavirus?

 In the vast majority of cases, unless you have added a “cancel for any reason” package to your travel insurance, insurance companies will refuse to refund you for a trip cancellation.
-And on top of this the company you work for may force you to stay home, unpaid, in quarantine upon your return – so much for workers’ right to time off sick or for vacation time (but this is a different story).
+Airlines may allow you to reschedule the flight – unless they cancel it themselves, in which case you should be able to get a refund.

 The entire tourism industry is suffering from the impact of the coronavirus in Italy.
 Including this very blog you are reading.
-The economic losses are enormous – some places have recorded more than 80% cancellation.
+The economic losses are enormous and the country can’t wait to restart.
 Italy is a country that heavily relies on tourism and surely you can imagine that the impact in the tourism industry is reflecting itself in the entire economic life of the country.

 If you do decide to come, you would be showing your moral and financial support to a country that needs it and that deserves it.
 Italy is one of the most welcoming countries to tourists, and one of the best prepared ones in this sense.

-The same can be said about the rest of Europe, actually – see for example this post about Croatia.
+The same can be said about many other countries in Europe, including Croatia.

 Safety measures at Rome and Cagliari airports